 sin function from the

 math module, but you are actually calling the contents of field "sin" in the table stored in the global variable

+math.
 Therefore, it is very easy for the host to create modules, to add functions to existing modules, to "import" modules written in Lua, and the like.

 Objects in Lua follow a similar pattern.
 Lua uses a prototype-based style for object-oriented programming, where objects are represented by tables.
 Methods are implemented as functions stored in prototypes.
 Similarly to modules, it is very easy for the host to create objects, to call methods, and so on.
 In class-based systems, instances of a class and its subclasses must share some structure.
 Prototype-based systems do not have this requirement, so host objects can inherit behavior from scripting objects and vice versa.